horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 Given this, and the relatively high salaries one can get as an entry level developer, in Romania, it's unsurprising many people in technical universities start working for tech companies sometime in their 2nd or 3rd years.
 If a degree isn't worth _that_ much, why fret about it?

 However, as I hope to make clear in this article, nothing good can come out of such an arrangement.
+You shouldn't try to juggle both a part-time/0.75-quarter-time/full-time job and your studies, you definitely shouldn't quit school.
+Instead you should focus 100% on the studies and use your university years wisely.

 But how did you come in possession of such sage wisdom, Horia, you might ask?
 As always with these things, through doing and getting burned.
 I worked from my 2nd year of university, through to my 4th yearI finally smarted up towards the end of my 4th year, and joined a masters program and was focused 100% on it.
 I had to learn a lot of the stuff I should had learned in my undergraduate years, atop all the new fancy stuff from the master.
 But it was a really good experience, and the knowledge I gathered there continues to pay dividends.
 On the other hand, one of the jobs I had during that time, I don't even mention on my CV.
 The other is usually not counted by employers as "work experience".
 The experiences themselves weren't that great.
 One of the places didn't use source control, for example.